-In August 2017 Momentum Waikato Chair Leonard Gardner and Waikato Regional Theatre Governance Panel Chair Dr Julian Elder presented the Hamilton City Council with a comprehensive feasibility study, the WRT Phase One Design Report from Charcoalblue and NZ civic architects Jasmax.
-It recommended, and described the parameters and considerations for, a world-class theatre capable of hosting the international - calibre performing arts events the city and region deserve.
+In August 2017 Momentum Waikato and the Waikato Regional Theatre Governance Panel presented the Hamilton City Council with a comprehensive feasibility study, the WRT Phase One Design Report from Charcoalblue and NZ civic architects Jasmax.
+It describes the parameters and considerations for building a world-class theatre on the Hamilton Hotel site capable of hosting the international calibre performing arts events the Waikato deserves.

 This initial scoping document was then the basis for a series of public and stakeholder consultation meetings organised by Creative Waikato and The Stakeholder Agency from August to November 2017.
-Feedback on functionality, accessibility, location and the benefits to the wider community was recorded, and just over 200 people then made formal written submissions, all of which were subsequently published in the WRT Consultation Summary.
+Feedback on functionality, accessibility, location and the benefits to the wider community was recorded, and just over 200 people then made formal written submissions, all of which was subsequently published in the WRT Consultation Summary.

 As part of that process Andy Hayles, Charcoalblue’s London Managing Partner, presented to a well-attended Waikato Chamber of Commerce breakfast at The Atrium in October 2017.
 The Charcoalblue team have worked on a vast array of theatres worldwide, including the UK’s Royal Shakespeare Company, Royal National Theatre and Royal Opera House, as showcased by Andy’s WRT presentation slideshow.